pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 You can call 'questions' function, run it normally and perhaps print some results to see if it works ok.

-## Making our client execute periodically
+## Scheduling our scraper at regular intervals

 Now we would like to be able to run our script at regular intervals.
 As usual there are many ways to do this.